Mental health used to be taboo. While much work still needs to be done to reduce stigma, many strides have been made.

 The demand for care has prompted innovative treatment options to emerge, like artificial intelligence (AI) chatbots.
 Treating mental health disorders is complex.
 As such, content for mental health chatbots needs to be helpful, evidence-based, and empathic.

 Mental health disorders may be prevalent, but the allocation of resources to help patients has lagged behind.
 Effective treatment options are limited outside big cities or have long wait times.

-Consider these findings from the World Health Organization:
+Consider these findings from the WHO:

 - On average, countries spend less than 2% of their national health budgets on mental health.

 - In low- and middle-income countries, more than 75% of people with mental health conditions receive no treatment for their condition at all.